hagenbuch/php-db-backup/README.md

 ## Room for improvement

-Could be adapted to use a public webroot folder even for the database files but then, the webserver would have to be configured accordingly (.htaccess for Pacahe)
+- Could be adapted to use a public webroot folder even for the database files but then, the webserver would have to be configured accordingly (.htaccess for Pacahe)
+- I might accept pull requests!

 ## Rant